tedcost/tong/README.md

 Very Basic Pong Clone.
 I made this from scratch.

-32 bit .exe file of my pong clone.
-Similar to the Pacman clone, once the basic functionality was there I moved on to other projects.
+32 bit game with all the necessary dll / resource files.
+Should work fine as long as it's unzipped and only the .exe file is accessed.

-Was a great learning tool.
-Enjoy.
+Stopped working on this as soon as the functionality was basically down.
+Moved on to bigger / better things.
+Enjoy